Aryan-Jain-1710/Project-7-GUI--Number-System-Converter/README.md

 # Radix System Converter GUI

-- Designed and developed in 2020
-- Programming language - Python
+## Introduction

-- It allows the user to convert numbers between various systems with different radix such as Binary, Decimal, Octal and Hexadecimal.
-- It helps students in understanding how to convert numbers between various systems and how the computers convert our messages in such systems to understand them.
+This is a graphical user interface that allows the user to convert numbers between various systems with different radix such as Binary, Decimal, Octal and Hexadecimal.
+This helps students in understanding how to convert numbers between various systems and how the computers convert our messages in such systems to understand them.
+This was an independent project.

+## Repository Information

+The programming language used is Python.
+This repository conists of a single main.py python file.

+## Functions